metorres89/job_interview_1/README.md

     dotnet publish -c release -r linux-x64 --self-contained

 Because of this, I assume that the compilation did additional optimizations to make it run faster.
+So running the application in release mode is representative of the best performance it can offer.

 **Stopwatch sample code**: